alexandre-touret/rest-apis-versioning-workshop/docs/03-second_version.md

 ./gradlew build -p rest-book-2
 ```

-You will then have to re-import the new configuration in your IDE by refreshing it.

-You can also only build the new module by running this command :
+You will then have to re-import the new configuration in your IDE by refreshing it (You can also only build the new module by running this command):

 ```jshelllanguage
 ./gradlew build -p rest-book-2